spaark/composite-utils/README.md

-# Spaark Core
+# Composite Utils

-A small web application framework
+A set of utilities which make interacting with Composite Objects eaiser